Order52/linuwu-sense-cli/README.md

 ##  **Predator Key**
 You can also check out how bind the Predator Key on your keyboard here https://github.com/Order52/Predator-Key

-🧩 Features

-Easily control and monitor:

-🌬️ Advanced Fan Curve Control

-A new Python-based fan control utility is now included.
+# A new Python-based fan control utility is now included.
 It provides profile-based and dynamic fan control through the Linuwu-Sense interface.

-## **Features:**
+## **Features 🧩 :**
 - 🎮 `gaming` profile: maximum cooling for performance
 - 🌙 `quiet` profile: prioritizes low noise
 - ⚖️ `balanced` profile: optimized for general use
 - 🔁 Daemon mode for continuous monitoring
 - 📊 View current status and configuration
 - 🛠️ Edit config for custom behavior
+- Easily control and monitor:
+- 🌬️ Advanced Fan Curve Control

 > Note: All commands require root (`sudo`) for now.